doherty100/azuresandbox/README.md

 * Storage
   * *Azure Files*: See issue [#12447](https://github.com/hashicorp/terraform-provider-azurerm/issues/12447) which causes Terraform plan, apply and destroy operations to fail after private endpoints are used with Azure Files.
 * Networking
-  * *azurerm_subnet.vnet_shared_01_subnets["adds"]*: Should be protected by an NSG as per best practices described in described in [Deploy AD DS in an Azure virtual network](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/identity/adds-extend-domain).
+  * *azurerm_subnet.vnet_shared_01_subnets["snet-adds-01"]*: This subnet is protected by an NSG as per best practices described in described in [Deploy AD DS in an Azure virtual network](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/identity/adds-extend-domain), however the network security rules permit ingress and egress from the Virtual Network on all ports to allow for flexibility in the quick starts.
+Production implementations of this subnet should follow the guidance in [How to configure a firewall for Active Directory domains and trusts](https://docs.microsoft.com/en-us/troubleshoot/windows-server/identity/config-firewall-for-ad-domains-and-trusts).